documentationfor yFiles for HTML 3.0.0.3

 The described CSS classes above only depict the current state of shown node.
 You can find more details on the available CSS classes in the following subsections and general information about CSS item styling with yFiles for HTML in CSS Item Styles.

-Aside from its coloring properties, GroupNodeStyle offers lots of configuration options for fine-grained control over tab position, shape, and size.
+Aside from its coloring properties, GroupNodeStyle offers many configuration options for fine-grained control over tab position, shape, and size.

 Different expanded and collapsed group nodes with GroupNodeStyle